Led Zeppelin: 1980s

-Following Led Zeppelin's dissolution, the first significant musical project by one of its members was the Honeydrippers, which Plant initially formed in 1981.
-The group, featuring Page on lead guitar, along with studio musicians and friends of the pair, including Jeff Beck, Paul Shaffer, and Nile Rodgers, released its only album in 1984.
-Plant focused on a different direction from Zeppelin, playing standards and in a more R&B style, highlighted by a cover of "Sea of Love" that peaked at number three on the Billboard chart in early 1985.

-Coda – a collection of Zeppelin outtakes and unused tracks – was issued in November 1982.
+The studio album Coda – a collection of Zeppelin outtakes and unused tracks – was issued in November 1982.
 It included two tracks from the Royal Albert Hall in 1970, one each from the Led Zeppelin III and Houses of the Holy sessions, and three from the In Through the Out Door sessions.
 It also featured a 1976 Bonham drum instrumental with electronic effects added by Page, called "Bonzo's Montreux".

+The first significant post-breakup musical project by Led Zeppelin members was the Honeydrippers, formed by Plant in 1981.
+The group featured Page on lead guitar along with studio musicians and friends of the pair, including Jeff Beck, Paul Shaffer, and Nile Rodgers.
+It released one EP, in 1984.
+Plant focused on a different direction from Zeppelin, playing standards and in a more R&B style, highlighted by a cover of "Sea of Love" that peaked at number three on the Billboard chart in early 1985.

-On 13 July 1985, Page, Plant, and Jones reunited for the Live Aid concert at JFK Stadium, Philadelphia, playing a short set featuring drummers Tony Thompson and Phil Collins, and bassist Paul Martinez.
-Collins had contributed to Plant's first two solo albums while Martinez was a member of Plant's solo band.
+On 13 July 1985, Page, Plant, and Jones reunited for the Live Aid concert at JFK Stadium, Philadelphia, playing a short set with drummers Tony Thompson and Phil Collins and bassist Paul Martinez.
+Collins had contributed to Plant's first two solo albums; Martinez was a member of Plant's solo band.
 The performance was marred by a lack of rehearsal with the two drummers, Page's struggles with an out-of-tune guitar, poorly functioning monitors, and Plant's hoarse voice.
 Page described the performance as "pretty shambolic", while Plant characterised it as an "atrocity".

 The three members reunited again on 14 May 1988, for the Atlantic Records 40th Anniversary concert, with Bonham's son Jason on drums.
-The result was again disjointed: Plant and Page had argued immediately prior to taking the stage about whether to play "Stairway to Heaven", and Jones' keyboards were absent from the live television feed.
+The result was again disjointed: Plant and Page had argued immediately before taking the stage about whether to play "Stairway to Heaven", and Jones' keyboards were absent from the live television feed.
 Page described the performance as "one big disappointment" and Plant said "the gig was foul".